Adobe bricks are created from a mixture of sand, silt, and clay. This soil form is mixed with water and exposed to the sun for drying.

 - Covering the bricks with two coats of concrete or stucco spray

-Once you’ve taken these steps, your adobe wall will be waterproof and strong enough to last a long time.
+Once you’ve taken these steps, your adobe wall will be nearly waterproof and strong enough to last a long time.

-However, I recommend that you leave at least one wall of your adobe home unfinished to give the house a unique and rustic look.
+However, I recommend leaving at least one wall of your adobe home unfinished to give the house a unique and rustic look while keeping your home cool in the summer and warm in the winter.

 The bottom line